skafos/sagemaker-example-models/README.md

 8. Navigate to one of the example models that interests you and select a kernel from the drop down.
     - If you plan on using a GPU for compute, select the `conda_amazonei_mxnet_p36` kernel

+*Lastly, we recommend creating different instances for different models you plan on working with.
+You don't want to mix up training environments/dependencies between models.*

 ## Example Models
 Each one of these example models links with an example app on the Skafos platform.
 You can easily deliver these models to iOS apps over-the-air by creating an account and heading over to https://dashboard.skafos.ai.